smitelli/macOS-Setup/README.md

 * `SET_HOSTNAME`: Defaults to the current hostname.
 Used to name the system on the network, and used as the base label name for the root disk.
 * `CAPITALIZE_DISK`: Default `true` if the existing root disk name looks to be capitalized already, otherwise `false`.
 If true, the first letter of the hostname is capitalized for use as the disk's label name.
 Otherwise the hostname is used unchanged.
+* `INCLUDE_SOFTWARE_UPDATE`: Defaults to `true`.
+If true, run Software Update during installation.
+You might want to disable this if the update list includes a major macOS update that could interfere with setup.
 * `INCLUDE_WORKTOOLS`: Defaults to `false`.
 If true, installs work tools as well.

 ## License